kdelint/IsogenicZ/README.md

 File elof1_in.txt contains the t0 and t12 counts from the screens of the RPE-1 iCas9 cell line ("WT") and the derived ELOF1 knockout line ("MUT"), see publication: Nat Cell Biol.
 2021 Jun;23(6):595-607. doi: 10.1038/s41556-021-00688-9

+Performing analysis using these parameters as input will create elof1_out.txt as an output file, with results as in elof1_out_example.txt